Fyütch: Since 2021: Family and children's music

 January 18, 2021, Fyütch released "Black Women in History", a song about impactful and powerful Black women throughout American history, like Fannie Lou Hamer, Ida B Wells, and Stacey Abrams.
 The song features Rissi Palmer and Snooknuk, and went to No. 1 on Sirius XM Radio Kids Place Live.
 He released seven singles leading to his debut family music album in July 2021, Family Tree, including the song "Pick It Up" released in April for Earth Day.
 NowThis News, Yahoo!
 News and MSN covered the song, highlighting Fyütch's eco-friendly rap promoting sustainability.

 "Family Reunion" featuring Divinity Roxx also premiered on the All One Tribe album in June 2021 along with twenty-four Black Family music artists known as 1 Tribe Collective.
 The album was nominated for Best Children's Music Album for the 2022 Grammy Awards.

 January 17, 2022 (MLK Day), Fyütch appeared on The Today Show with Craig Melvin on the "Dad's Got This" segment to highlight his album Family Tree and his role as father, artist, and educator.

+In 2024, Fyütch became a host and voice actor in the children’s podcast Once Upon a Beat, produced by Tinkercast (the creators of Wow in the World) and distributed by Wondery.
+In the series, Fyütch (as “DJ Fyütch”) reimagines classic stories through hip-hop-inspired narration and music alongside his turntable sidekick Baby Scratch and a revolving cast of characters.
+He also wrote and produced the show’s theme song.
+The podcast has released at least 12 episodes and has received positive attention for its creative blend of music, storytelling, and educational themes.